Symptom

 - Will locations and facilities (i.e. classroom, buildings) remain in a central domain?

-- Can administrators access any location (i.e. classroom) to use in a scheduled offering?
+- Can administrators access any location (i.e. classroom) to use in a class?

 - Will equipment remain in a central domain?